alterNERDtive/VoiceAttack-profiles/docs/SealAttack.md

   case’s platform by default.
 Useful to set if you are active on more than one platform.
 Even with this off, you will still be warned when you open a case that is _not_ on one of your platforms.
 Default: false.
-* `RatAttack.useEddiForVoice` (boolean): whether to use the EDDI plugin to handle text-to-speech over VoiceAttacks built-in speech function.
-Default: false.
 * `RatAttack.announceNearestCMDR` (boolean): whether or not to automatically announce your nearest CMDR to a case.
 Requires the `elite-scripts` Python scripts.
 Will probably break in creative ways if you don’t have them and turn